Trauma, PTSD, and Memory Distortion

 Our current drives, biases, stereotypes, and expectations can all affect that inferential process, fundamentally distorting what we "remember."
 While it might be easy to accept that our memories for mundane experiences can be distorted in such a way, people have long clung to the notion that traumatic memories are different, that they are protected from any kind of memory distortion.

 In fact, converging evidence demonstrates that experiences of trauma, whether a single event (e.g., a sexual assault) or a sustained stressful experience that might involve multiple trauma types (e.g., experiences at war) are also vulnerable to memory distortion.
 In fact, traumatic memory distortion appears to follow a particular pattern: people tend to remember experiencing even more trauma than they actually did.
 This usually translates into greater severity of Post-traumatic Stress Disorder (PTSD) symptoms over time, as the remembered trauma “grows.”
 (For research articles documenting this, see the references cited in this post.)

 Simply put, over-remembering trauma usually leads to poorer mental health outcomes.
-In one example, Southwick et al. asked Desert Storm veterans at 1 month and 2 years after their return from service, whether certain events occurred during that service (e.g., experiencing sniper fire, sitting with a dying colleague).
+In one example, Southwick et al. asked Desert Storm veterans at one month and two years after their return from service, whether certain events occurred during that service (e.g., experiencing sniper fire, sitting with a dying colleague).
 They found 88% of veterans changed their response to at least one event and 61% changed more than one.
 Importantly, the majority of those changes were from “no, that did not happen to me” to “yes, that happened to me.”
-Not surprisingly, this ‘over-remembering’ was associated with an increase in PTSD symptoms.
+Not surprisingly, this "over-remembering" was associated with an increase in PTSD symptoms.